rochitjc/Sales-Data-Analysis/README.md

 > Invest in marketing, availability, and promotions for Labels, Copiers, and Phones.

 ### 5. Stabilize Weekly KPIs
-> Identify and smooth causes of weekly profit volatility.
+> Identify and smooth the causes of weekly profit volatility.

 ---